 Table games in Canadian casinos include classics like blackjack, roulette, and baccarat.
-There is a Canadian variation of blackjack, though this is rare.
+There is a Canadian variation of blackjack, though it is rare.
 The standard North American rules, where the dealer ‘peeks’ at their down card are used.
 Electronic versions of table games are common in smaller Canadian casinos.
 Bigger venues have casino poker variations such as 3-Card Poker.
 You will find jackpot side bets available.
-Keno, bingo, and video poker are also popular options.
+Keno, bingo and video poker are also popular options.

 Several provinces have created casino loyalty rewards schemes that cover multiple casinos.
 Examples include the Encore Rewards scheme in BC and the Winner’s Edge scheme in Alberta.
 These programs sometimes run alongside independent programs – giving players two ways to earn rewards.
 As an incentive to new members, free play on slots is available via selected schemes.

 Known as VLTs, consoles offering slot and keno-style games are available in 8 provinces.
 They first appeared in New Brunswick in 1990 – becoming popular everywhere except Ontario and British Columbia over time.

 VLTs offer multiple games in a single cabinet.
 The random number generator and percentage return for each game can’t be adjusted for individual consoles.
 Slots include versions of classics by IGT and others.
 Saskatchewan also includes provincial jackpot games in their VLTs.

 Several provinces have developed their own online gambling portals.
 They offer slots, casino table games (including live dealer options), video poker, bingo/keno options and player vs player poker.
-Sports betting (Sport Select, Pro-Line and others) are also accessed via portals.
+Sports betting (Sport Select, Pro-Line, and others) are also accessed via these portals.